TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 ### WiFi router with a ping sensor

-A second use case from The Panorama: a flaky WiFi router that occasionally locks up and needs a power cycle to come back.
+A second use case: a flaky WiFi router that occasionally locks up and needs a power cycle to come back.
 Monitored via HA's built-in `ping` integration; recovered by the Zigbee smart plug it lives on.
 This goes in a **separate** blueprint instance from any FP2 or normal-binary-sensor instances, because `Treat 'off' as Offline` is a per-instance setting that applies to every monitored entity in that instance.

 First, configure HA's ping integration in `configuration.yaml`: